 Topaz only officially supports Elements, 13, 14, and 15.

 However, if you have some other version, fear not, you can still manually set up your plugin configuration yourself.

 Just set your Plug-Ins preferences to point a folder that contains all of your Topaz Labs products, or even C:/Program Files as a catch-all.

 Reason 4: Your Topaz Registry Entry Has Become Corrupted

 To remedy this open the program RegEdit

-and find your Topaz program registy entry, and right click to delete it.
+and find your Topaz program registry entry, and right-click to delete it.